Home

 This is your one-stop travel resource for planning the ultimate safari adventure to the famous Bwindi Impenetrable National Park, a UNESCO world heritage site in South Western Uganda.
 Discover Bwindi, get to know the different sectors where to go, important attractions not to miss and what to do during your visit to this amazing Impenetrable Forest.
 This is the most complete guide about Bwindi and the Kigezi Region.
 Keep this Guide with you to get the most out of your visit during your gorilla safari in Uganda.

-Bwindi is situated in South Western Uganda and it is one of the oldest forests that survived the massive plate tectonics that created the Western Rift Valley.
+Bwindi Impenetrable National Park is situated in South Western Uganda and it is one of the oldest forests that survived the massive plate tectonics that created the Western Rift Valley.
 The word “Bwindi” is locally known by Bakiga as a “dark”, difficult, fearful place, and hence an “Impenetrable” Forest.
 Some of Bwindi’s canopy is so dense that no light passes through.
 Deep inside the jungles, lies a swamp as well.
-Bwindi comprises of 14 habituated gorilla families with one set for research purposes.
-It is not matter of branding this dense forest but the fact is that the flora and fauna that exists in the place form major reasons why Bwindi Impenetrable Forest National Park is the perfect destination for rare mountain gorilla trekking.
-No wonder why the CNN ranked Bwindi Impenetrable National Park among the five best national parks in Africa!
+Bwindi comprises of 24 habituated gorilla families with one gorilla family set for research purposes.
+It is not matter of branding this dense forest but the fact is that the flora and fauna that exists in the place form major reasons why Bwindi Impenetrable Forest is the perfect destination for rare mountain gorilla trekking.
+No wonder why the CNN ranked Bwindi among the five best national parks in Africa!

 Let your curiosity guide you to new places